Subrojyoti/AI-Library-Management-System/README.md

 4. Install dependencies: `pip install -r requirements.txt`
 5. Create a `.env` file in the `backend/` directory by copying `backend/.env.example`.
     **Crucially, update the `POSTGRES_PASSWORD` and other Aiven credentials if they differ from the example.**
+6. Navigate back `cd ..`
-6. Run the FastAPI application: `uvicorn app.main:app --reload`
+6. Run the FastAPI application: `uvicorn backend.app.main:app --reload`

 The API will be available at `http://localhost:8000`.
 Swagger docs at `http://localhost:8000/api/v1/docs`.